by Kyle

 (Columbia, MO)

-Hello, I have another question regarding character plotting:
+Hello, I have another question regarding the impact character throughline and plotting:

 A.) Is it possible to to have two separate/opposite impact characters?
 If so, do each impact character need their own individual "Impact Character Throughline"?
 If so, would they each need their own "Relationship Throughline"?